 Not only that, customers are the best judge for what your company offers.
 However, businesses go through a constant struggle to handle customer service problems and deliver a great service experience, as it is indisputably better to have satisfied customers than dissatisfied customers.

-Companies lose more than $62 billion annually due to poor customer service.
-And after one negative experience, 51% of customers will never do business with that company again.
+79% of consumers who shared complaints about poor customer experience online had their complaints ignored.
+And after one negative experience, customers will never do business with that company again.

 Hence, identifying customer service issues and proactively solving them is crucial to build long-term relationships with clients and increase customer retention.